ShengXue97/youzu-flask/README.md

 9. `python3 app.py`

 ### 1.2 Updating Flask Server from GitHub
-Run the following commands in order:
+Run the following commands in order(on Linux), or from step 2 on Windows:
 1. `tmux attach-session -t flask-production`
 2. `git stash`
 3. `git pull origin master`